 Dr. Carleen Maitland is Associate Dean for Research and Graduate Affairs and Professor in the College of Information Sciences and Technology at Penn State University, USA.
-In this capacity, she leads the college’s research portfolio across three departments.
-She also manages college staff and interacts with the university’s research administration.
-She leads the college’s efforts for undergraduate research.
-Additionally, she oversees the graduate curriculum as well as leading faculty and staff responsible for doctoral and master’s students’ success.
-She represents the college on several university standing committees and task forces.
+In this capacity, she leads the college’s research and graduate program portfolios across three departments.
+She also manages college staff and interacts with the university’s research and graduate affairs administrative units.
+Undergraduate research is a passion and she teaches a 1-credit seminar to help students access research experiences early in their college careers.
+She also represents the college on several university standing committees and task forces, and convenes meetings of Associate Deans for Research across the university.

 Outcomes from her work, including over 100 refereed journal articles, conference proceedings, and presentations, have appeared in outlets such as the Journal of Information Technology, The Information Society, Telecommunications Policy, and Information Systems Frontiers.
 Her edited volume ‘Digital Lifeline?
 Information and Communication Technologies (ICTs) for Refugees and Displaced People’ (MIT Press, 2018) has been described as a unique interdisciplinary contribution and balance of critical and pro-technology perspectives.
 She has served as PI on over $1 million of grants from the National Science Foundation, and co-PI on another $800,000 from diverse organizations including the European Commission, the U.S. Department of Commerce, and IBM, among others.